Django184/Master-Thesis/tasks list.md

 - optram and TVDI
 - crop multispectral
 - crop interpolated GPR
--mean and median evolution based on kriging
+- mean and median evolution based on kriging
 - mean and median evolution on multispectral
 - zonal check
 -